 In a few seconds, the live environment will load.

 If it doesn't load at all on your system, it means there is some severe incompatibility with your hardware, probably with the GPU.
-In that case, you should consider trying an alternative Linux distribution.
+In that case, you should consider trying a different Linux distribution.

 This environment is fully functional.
 We can install and run programs, browse the Internet, and use Ubuntu as if we already had it installed.